shirakaba/GrafanaSimpleJsonValueMapper-docker/README.md

 { data: 'list', id: 'value1' }
 ```

 ...
-Which should generate a response resembling this (note: I can't recall whether a single-value payload for `text` will return an array or just a single string; would have to go back and check):
+Which should generate a response resembling this *(**Note:** I can't recall whether a single-value payload for `text` will return an array or just a single string; would have to go back and check)*:

 ```bash
 [ { text: [ 'value1' ], value: 'value1' } ]